kevinsuo/vnettracer/README.md

 # Example

-Take multiple host container network latency tracing as an example:
+Take multiple host container network latency tracing as an example.

 <center><a href="example/instruction.png"><img src="example/instruction.png" border=0 width=600></a></center>

+Step 1:

+Based on the network architecture, environment and tracing goals, edit the configuration files and ebpf scripts.
+For instance, all tracing files under vnettracer/example/vm1/ are used for packet tracing from containerized applications to the vm1 network stack.
+We added three functions and attached them to veth0, flannel0 and eth0 on vm1.
+The functions collect the raw data including tracing time, tracepoint location and message content.

+Step 2:

+Step 3: